Get ready to solve industrial-sized problems

 Today, it takes more than a calculator and a few equations to tackle many of the questions facing business and industry.
 That’s where you come in.

-In Computational Mathematics you’ll learn to analyze data sets, formulae, and images in ways that help us understand the world around us and predict and influence the future.
+In Computational Mathematics you’ll study the intersection of mathematics, statistics, optimization, and computer science, to solve problems in business, finance, medicine, science, and technology.
+You'll learn to analyze data sets, formulae, and images in ways that help us understand the world around us and predict and influence the future.

-There’s no better place to study it than Waterloo: we’re ranked among the world’s top 35 schools for math and computer science (QS 2017), and we're got one of the largest co-op networks too.
+There’s no better place to study it than Waterloo: we’re ranked among the world’s top 25 schools for computer science (QS World University Rankings by Subject 2023), and we have one of the largest co-op networks, too.